Tag: Joni Scott

 In later years of their mostly happy marriage Max took a mistress who was also an archaeologist and friend.
 They married soon after Agatha’s death just as Archie married his secretary a week after he and Agatha divorced.
 Men behaving badly again.

 Agatha hated crowds and was a shy, modest woman, despite her talents.
 She loved animals and gardens.
 Her last home, Greenaway in Dartmouth now resides with The National Trust.
-She is remembered as an amazing woman who leaves a legacy of literature and film.
+The world remembers Agatha Christie as an amazing woman who leaves a legacy of literature and film.

 Photo Source: Unsplash